Canadian Polish Athletic Club 1965

 Sam Katz

-Sam developed an immense love for the game of baseball as he played and watched while growing up in the north-end of Winnipeg.
-Sam committed himself to bringing professional baseball back to Winnipeg after promoting a game between the Toronto Blue Jays and Canada’s National Team in Winnipeg in 1987.
-He signed a deal to start an independent professional Northern League expansion team in 1994 and became owner and president of the Winnipeg Goldeyes expansion team that year.
-Sam captured the Northern League Championship in augural season in 1994.
-Sam completed the first phase of construction of Canwest-Global Park (Shaw Park today) in 1999 and went on to capture the 2012 American Association of Independent Baseball Clubs Championship with the Goldeyes.
+Sam Katz was born in Winnipeg, Manitoba on August 20, 1951.
+Over the course of his childhood, Katz developed an immense love for baseball, and he committed himself to bringing professional baseball back to Winnipeg.
+He later promoted a game between the Toronto Blue Jays and Canada’s national team in Winnipeg in 1987.
+Then, he signed a deal to start an independent professional Northern League expansion team in Winnipeg in 1994, and became the owner and president of the Winnipeg Goldeyes expansion team that year.
+Katz saw his team capture the Northern League championship in that year.
+He then went on to oversee the first phase of construction of CanWest Global Park in 1999.
+In 2012, two years before his induction into the MBBHOF, his Goldeyes captured the American Association of Independent Baseball Clubs championship.

 Kris Holmstrom

-Known as “Homer”, Kris was one of the most feared and productive left-handed hitters in his 20 years of highly competitive baseball.
-He was named to many all-star teams at the midget, junior and senior levels.
-Kris batted .438 in his rookie season with the senior Elmwood Giants in 1993 and won the provincial title with the senior Elmwood Giants in 1994.
-Kris played for Legion 141 in 1998 where he drove in 8 of the team’s 19 runs in two straight successful Provincial Senior Championship games against the Birtle Blue Jays.
+Kris Holmstrom was born in Winnipeg, Manitoba.
+Known as “Homer”, Holmstrom was one of the most powerful and talented left-handed hitters in his 20 years of highly competitive baseball.
+He was named to many all-star teams at the midget, junior, and senior levels.
+Holmstrom batted .438 in his rookie season with the senior Elmwood Giants in 1993, and won the provincial title with them in ’94.
+He later went on to play with Legion 141 in 1998 where he drove in 8 of the team’s 19 runs in two straight provincial senior championship wins against the Birtle Blue Jays.

-Ab began playing organized baseball in Norwood, Winnipeg.
-He had great range, a tremendous arm, batted cleanup and pitched in relief in critical games.
-Ab led Norwood to championships in the midget, juvenile and junior ranks and played with the Elmwood Giants senior team from 1958 to 1960.
-He was named MVP of the Winnipeg Junior League in 1956.
-Ab played a game with the Northern League’s Winnipeg Goldeyes and attended the Washington Senators Baseball School in Florida in 1957.
-While in Washington, Ab was named the outstanding shortstop.
+Ab Hansford was born in Winnipeg, Manitoba on March 25, 1936.
+Hansford began playing organized baseball in Norwood, Winnipeg.
+He had tremendous arm and was a relief pitcher in critical games.
+Hansford led Norwood to championships in the midget, juvenile, and junior ranks before playing with the Elmwood Giants senior team from 1958-60.
+He was named tournament MVP of the Winnipeg Junior League in 1956.
+Hansford played a game with the Northern Leagues Winnipeg Goldeyes and attended the Washington Senators Baseball School in Florida in 1957.
+While in Washington, Hansford was named the Outstanding Shortstop.
 He went on to play in the Georgia-Florida Class D League in 1957.